Anant-Craft/UART_protocol/README.md

 This project implements a Universal Asynchronous Receiver Transmitter (UART) protocol in Verilog HDL.
 It includes both UART Transmitter (TX) and Receiver (RX) modules with loopback communication for verification.

-The design was simulated using Icarus Verilog and verified through waveform analysis in GTKWave.

 *********---------*********

  Features